pmonasse/muLSD/README.md

 Yohann Salaun <yohann.salaun@imagine.enpc.fr>

 ### Introduction
 This code implements a multi-scale line segment detector, called muLSD.
-This is an extension of LSD [1][^1] yielding better results when applied to large images.
-Such an extension, called MLSD, was already performed in [2][^2], and implemented in [3][^3].
+This is an extension of LSD[^1] yielding better results when applied to large images.
+Such an extension, called MLSD, was already performed in [^2], and implemented in [^3].
 However, this was flawed and the current one is based on the same ideas but fixes several problems.

 ### Building
 *Requirements:*